 Expanding Swift from Apps to Services

 The Swift programming language is a popular choice for applications, but many engineers are less familiar with Swift’s capabilities for writing services.
-This session will explore why Swift is a great fit for services development, from memory safety to interoperability.
-It will also take a look at a specific service, Apple’s Private Cloud Compute, as an example of how these principles play out in real services.
+This session will explore why Swift is a great fit for services development, from memory safety to interoperability with other languages.
+Finally, we’ll discuss some of the principles we use when writing services in Swift at Apple.

 Speaker